spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac/1-tenant-scope-roles-permissions.md

 <InfoBox>

-All users have the ability to view tags assigned to a resource.
+All users can view tags assigned to a resource.
+In technical terms, all users inherit the permission `tag.get` by default.

 </InfoBox>